tobinquadros/ubuntu-base/README.md

 + Upload, clone, or configure the master's "gitfs\_remotes" option _(a future release will improve on this)_.

-###### NOTE: currently this build does not preseed salt-keys, to bypass intial salt-key configuration call the highstate like a masterless node:
+###### Currently builds will not preseed salt-keys

+To bypass intial salt-key configuration call the highstate like a masterless node:

 ```sh
 sudo salt-call --local state.highstate